bbe2/Overview/README.md

 - >>>> for a good time https://plato.stanford.edu/  ---> really like lecture on substance https://plato.stanford.edu/entries/substance/
 --

 - 👋 Hi, I’m bbe adjunct instructor computer science
 - 👋 in 2Q22 I began proving myself as a content writer for a large company interested in both mindfully and meaningfully
-- changing the world as we know it.
-I am very grateful for this opportunity to expedite the use of honing skill sets
+- 👋👋👋changing the world as we know it.
+I am very grateful for this opportunity to illustrate and further hone my skill sets
+- 👋👋
+- 👋
+-
 - 👀  content and technical writer, research enthuasiat, robust data science training, value ongoing training in R

 - 👀 I’m interested in ... advancing health equity for marginalized youth + expanding life learning and skills through tech